sentinel1909/crusty-rustacean-newsletter/progress.md

 # 2023-04-15
 ## Steps Completed
-- completed up to the end of Chapter 7.7.5, all tests in the green
+- completed Chapter 7, all tests in the green